 Again I am surprised with the originality, creativity and unique sound of this band.
 Laurence Wasser has a sound of its own.
 The music is hectic and at times unstructured noisy post-punk.

 Like Sonnenbrandt, this German band with the weird name Punk Soul Loving Bill, plays ‘Neo Deutsche Welle music’.
-Their sound is less elektro pop orientated and slightly more rock influenced as with Sonnenbrandt.
-In a way they sound more authentic Neue Deutsche Welle.
+Their sound is less elektro pop orientated and slightly more rock influenced.

-During the last Vanishing tour Bettina Koster from legendary Berlin based 80’s band Malaria! joined the band on stage.
-Therefore it was no real surprise that when Vanishing stopped, Jessie Evans and Bettina continued as a duo.
-They have a lot in common when it comes to sounds and tastes in making music.
-Jesssie’s project Autonervous is now expanded with Bettina on board.
+During the last Vanishing tour Bettina Koster from the legendary band Malaria! joined the band on stage.
+Therefore it was no surprise that when Vanishing stopped, Jessie Evans and Bettina continued as a duo.

 The band themselves claim to play a mixture of ’77 punk, cold wave, 60’s pop and garage dancefloor music.
 If they mean that this mixture sounds like Franz Ferdinand with early Suede influences then it is quite true.

-‘SeieS’ is Larsen’s second release for Important Records, and their fifth full-length overall.
-The group worked formerly with Michael Gira and his Young Gods label.
+SeieS is Larsen’s second release for Important Records, and their fifth full-length overall.
 This album features additions from Brian Williams (Lustmord), Julia Kent (Antony & the Johnsons) and Jarboe (Swans, etc).
-Larsen themselves are four Italians from Torino, who seem a bit elusive… (haven’t been able to find their names or what SeieS means…)

 The Scope is the debut album by Subaudition.
 Their music is tranquil and atmospheric.
-At times it may call to mind Sigur Ros and Tenhi but Subaudition is more traditional pop/rock orientated as these bands.
-You will hear this in all their songs.
-The structures and sounds are more common.
-Also you will hear some clear progrock influences.
+At times it may call to mind Sigur Ros and Tenhi, but Subaudition sounds more like traditional pop/rock.

-Tracks against pornography could better be called Tracks against styles and genres.
-Kania Tieffer produces music that is not easy to categorize.
+Kania Tieffer from Belgium produces music on this cd-r that is not easy to categorize.
 She has a true style of her own with her pleasantly disturbed lo-fi electronic pop music.